Can Cristiano Ronaldo turn around Juventus' Champions League fortunes? - KESQ

 “If they don’t win it during Ronaldo’s time at the club, that has to be seen as a massive failure.
 You don’t sign a player of that caliber unless you want him to take it to the next level.”

-Juventus has been far from flawless this season — Pirlo’s team is six points behind Serie A leaders AC Milan, having drawn five of 10 league games — but the Italians have already secured progress to the last-16 of this season’s competition.
+Juventus has been far from flawless this season — Pirlo’s team is six points behind Serie A leaders AC Milan, having drawn five of 10 league games — but the Italians have secured progress to the last-16 of the Champions League.
+The 3-0 defeat of Barcelona in the final game of the group stage ensured Juve qualified as group winners.

-On Tuesday, the Bianconeri face Barcelona in the Nou Camp for a meeting of two teams in transition and a revival of the Ronaldo vs. Lionel Messi rivalry fans were accustomed to watching when the brilliant pair were both playing in La Liga.

-Defeat against a Barcelona team which, despite its league struggles, has won each of its five group games this campaign, would not be a disaster for Juventus.
-But it would further sow seeds of doubt that what is almost a quarter of a century quest to be recognized as Europe’s best will ever end in success.
+Barcelona, despite its league struggles, had won each of its five group games this campaign prior to hosting Juventus, but the Italians overcame Lionel Messi and co with ease on Tuesday to suggest that this season a near quarter of a century quest to be recognized as Europe’s best could finally end in success.

 Comments